Serbian Despotate: Lazar Branković

 Despot Lazar Branković, the only one of Đurađ's sons not to be blinded by the Ottomans, succeeded his father.
-Sensing that Serbia is too weak to defeat a future Ottoman incursion on the battlefield, he managed to make a deal with sultan Mehmed II on January 15, 1457.
-According to this deal, he was granted back most of his father's lands and a promise that Serbia will not be disturbed by the Ottomans until Lazar's death.
+Sensing that Serbia was too weak to defeat a future Ottoman incursion on the battlefield, he managed to make a deal with Sultan Mehmed II on January 15, 1457.
+According to this deal, he was granted back most of his father's lands and a promise that Serbia would not be disturbed by the Ottomans until Lazar's death.
 Lazar in turn had to pay a tribute, which was reduced because he no longer had the rich mines of Novo Brdo.
 Temporarily relieved of the southern threat, Lazar turned to the north and Hungarian internal battles, which he joined on the side of King Ladislaus, managing to capture the town of Kovin and several other towns on the left bank of the Danube in 1457.

 Immediately after death of their mother Jerina on May 3, 1457, the younger generation of the Branković family broke out in a conflict of succession.
 Seeking rights for his bastard son Vuk, blind Grgur Branković fled to the Ottoman Empire, together with Mara and Thomas Kantakouzenos.
 Lazar's brother, blind Stefan Branković, took his side and stayed with him.
 Despot Lazar suddenly died on January 20, 1458.